C. J. Sanders (surveyor): History

-Sanders was born in Launceston, Tasmania to Charles Sanders (1821 – 11 March 1896), a well-known builder, who moved with his family to Adelaide in 1849, and was closely associated with Charles Farr.
+Sanders was born in Launceston, Van Diemen's Land to Charles Sanders (1821 – 11 March 1896), a well-known builder, who moved with his family to Adelaide in 1849, and was closely associated with Charles Farr.

 He was educated at James Bath's school, followed by Whinham College in North Adelaide and St Peter's College, where he won several scholarships.

 He joined the Survey Department as a junion draftsman in January 1862, and served as assistant to George Goyder in 1865 and 1866.
 In 1867 he was engaged in drainage works in the South East, and railway feasibility studies.
 In 1868 he was appointed draftsman for the Central Road Board, and in 1870 was made Chief Registrar of the Land Office, a post he retained until 1882, when he retired and went into partnership with John Harrison Packard (1847 – 11 August 1929), a member of Goyder's expedition to Darwin, 1869, and who married a daughter of John Whinham.